-Q: My 2 year old child has a big appetite and eats a lot.
+Q: My 2-year-old child has a big appetite and eats a lot.
 She always eats two portions more compared to other children.
 I am worried that she will be overweight.
 Should I start limiting her food intake?

 First, you would need to determine if she is indeed overweight.
 Check her growth curve and weight history.
 This information should be available in her health booklet.
-If her weight and height is maintained along similar percentiles, then she may not be overweight.
+If her weight and height are maintained along with similar percentiles, then she may not be overweight.
 If you are unsure, it is best to see a doctor or dietitian who can assess if her weight is normal.

 Q: My child eats very little although he is very active.
 I am worried he is not getting enough nutrients and energy from his food.
 What can I do?